 - criminal activity,

-- breach of Investcorp's internal policies and procedures,
+- · breach of Investcorp's internal policies and procedures,

 - failure to comply with any applicable law or regulation or other legal obligation, including but not limited to health and safety laws and regulations,

 - financial fraud or other actions that raise questions regarding the integrity of Investcorp's financial statements or its accounting, auditing, internal control and reporting practices,

-- bribery, fraud or corruption,
+- · bribery, fraud or corruption,

-- harassment or intimidation,
+- · harassment or intimidation,

-- danger to health and safety,
+- · danger to health and safety,

-- damage to the environment,
+- · damage to the environment,

-- miscarriages of justice,
+- · miscarriages of justice,

 - serious negligence, or

-- the deliberate concealment of any of the above matters;
+- the deliberate concealment of any of the above matters.

-If any employee has a concern that any of the foregoing has occurred, is occurring or may occur he or she should report such concern (i) utilizing the Whistleblowing Hotline Service (see the Investcorp Holding's Intranet for contact details) or (ii) to the Head of Internal Audit of Investcorp Group (the "Head of Internal Audit") in accordance with the Investcorp Group Whistleblowing Procedures (the "Whistleblowing Procedures") which are maintained on the Investcorp Intranet.
+If any employee has a concern that any of the foregoing has occurred, is occurring or may occur he or she should report such concern (i) utilizing the Whistleblowing Hotline Service or (ii) to the Head of Internal Audit of Investcorp Group (the "Head of Internal Audit") in accordance with the Investcorp Group Whistleblowing Procedures which are maintained on the Investcorp Intranet.

-If any Director has such a concern, he should report such concern to the General Counsel.
+If any Director such a concern, he should report such concern to the General Counsel.